Things to Do in Sorrento Italy in One Day

 - Marina Grande - Sorrento's fishing village.

-- Bagni della Regina Giovanna - a flight of stairs down to a small lagoon.
+- Bagni della Regina Giovanna - a flight of stairs down to Roman ruins in a small lagoon.

 - Christmas in Sorrento - holiday events and concerts are scheduled each weekend.